 I'd hardly turn my nose up at a box of luxe chocolates, a bottle of bubbly, or a bouquet of flowers, but what I'm really after this Valentine's Day is something simultaneously comforting and exciting; an ethereal ham and cheese soufflé certainly fits the bill.
 Full of classic French flavors (think ham and cheese croissant), these individual soufflés would make for a perfect light first course for any meal, but would be particularly at home as part of a Valentine's Day dinner to remember.

 To address the elephant in the room, making a soufflé isn't exactly a slap-dash affair, but it's not terribly difficult either, provided you keep in mind a few simple rules.
 So what are you waiting for?
 Wow your sweetheart with these delightfully decadent treats.

-For a luxe touch, swap out the ham in favor of prosciutto.
-3 tablespoons unsalted butter, plus extra for greasing the ramekins
+- 3 tablespoons unsalted butter, plus extra for greasing the ramekins

 1 shallot, minced